No Content, No Leads: 5 Ways to Jump Start Your Content Engine

 With a clean slate, I begin to categorize and write them in “subject matter” groups (e.g. email marketing, marketing automation, marketing tips, etc.).
 Next, I label them by intended audience (e.g. CEO, Marketing Manager, Act-On user, Sales, etc.).
 Finally, I add a label by funnel stages (e.g. Awareness – Pain Points, Interest – Product Info, Consideration – Sales Enablement).

-With these aspects defined, I can now begin to visualize how they fit into my larger initiatives and identify any week spots that I have in my content matrix.
+With these aspects defined, I can now begin to visualize how they fit into my larger initiatives and identify any weak spots that I have in my content matrix.

 3. Define The Objective Of Your Post